-Cambridgeshire Primary Care Trust provide nursing, speech, physiotherapy and occupational therapy visits for our pupils and training to staff.
+Cambridgeshire Primary Care Trust provide medical training from nurses and speech, physiotherapy and occupational therapy visits for our pupils and training to staff.

 In addition we are committed to the ideal of being a community resource.
 To this end we also: